 This course provides an introduction to the major topics of marine geology without expecting the student to have a background in geology.
 The course addresses the age and internal structure of the earth, the processes of plate tectonics including the formation of oceanic crust, seamounts, hydrothermal vents, the characteristics and classification of sediments and the distribution of sediments in the deep sea.
-Also addressed is the interrelationships among and importance of paleoceanography, climate change, and sea-level change, and the processes and characteristics of various marine, estuarine, and coastal sedimentary environments.
+Also addressed are the interrelationships among and importance of paleoceanography, climate change, and sea-level change, and the processes and characteristics of various marine, estuarine, and coastal sedimentary environments.
 The course includes discussion of various types of field equipment and logistics and of some economic and societal implications.

 MSCI 501D - Fundamentals of Marine Science, Biological Oceanography.
-Fall (2) Steinberg distribution, and underlying physiology; effects of biology on elemental and nutrient cycles and visa versa; and ecosystem structure and ecological interactions.
+Fall (2) Steinberg cycles and visa versa; and ecosystem structure and ecological interactions.
 An interdisciplinary approach will be taken, as biology both depends on and influences ocean chemistry, physics, geology, and climate.
 The course will emphasize open ocean, pelagic systems, but will include many examples from coastal and estuarine systems, as well as shallow and deep-sea benthic ecosystems.

 This course examines the biology and ecology of marine organisms and how they interact with their environment.
-Topics include the organisms and their behavior,
+Topics include the organisms and their behavior, distribution, and underlying physiology; effects of biology on elemental and nutrient